-- 291. The next day, on October 19, 2015, City of Flint Technical Advisory Committee meeting, LAN was listed as the "owner" of the "corrosion control" issue. - 292.
+- 213. The next day, on October 19, 2015, City of Flint Technical Advisory Committee meeting, LAN was listed as the "owner" of the "corrosion control" issue. - 214.
 Starting in approximately November of 2015, the State of Michigan Department of Health and Human Services began publicly reporting blood lead level test results for "Flint Zip Codes 48501-48507."
 However, the use of zip code level data for these reports is misleading and significantly underreports the prevalence of lead contamination in blood for Flint residents.
 Academics studying the data have noted that the zip codes relied upon by MDHHS (48501-48507) include both people who receive their water from the City of Flint and large geographic areas outside of the City of Flint where people receive their water from safe sources.
-In spite of these noted inaccuracies in the data, MDHHS officials (and their attorneys in court) continue to misleadingly rely upon this inaccurate data to downplay the severity of the crisis. - 293.
-In December of 2015, Governor Snyder was advised by Harvey Hollins that in addition to the elevated levels of lead in Flint water, there was also a public health threat from potential exposure to legionella. - 294.
-Flint is currently in a state of crisis: Mayor Karen Weaver declared a
+In spite of these noted inaccuracies in the data, MDHHS officials (and their attorneys in court) continue to misleadingly rely upon this inaccurate data to downplay the severity of the crisis.

-State of Emergency on December 14, 2015 and on January 4, 2016, the Genesee County Commissioners declared a State of Emergency.

-295. On January 5, 2016, Governor Snyder declared a State of Emergency.
-In spite of his direct knowledge that Flint water exposed its residents to legionella, Governor Snyder did not disclose this in his State of Emergency Declaration.

-296. On January 13, 2016, the Governor activated the Michigan National Guard to assist the people of Flint and disclosed, for the first time, that the Flint water also contained legionella bacteria.
-On January 14, 2016, the Governor asked then-President Barack Obama and the Department of Homeland Security, Federal Emergency Management Agency ("FEMA") to declare Flint a Major Disaster.
+- 215. In December of 2015, Governor Snyder was advised by Harvey Hollins that in addition to the elevated levels of lead in Flint water, there was also a public health threat from potential exposure to legionella. - 216.
+Flint is currently in a State of Emergency: Mayor Karen Weaver declared a State of Emergency on December 14, 2015.
+On January 4, 2016, the Genesee County Commissioners declared a State of Emergency.
+On January 5, 2016, Governor Snyder declared a State of Emergency.
+On January 13, 2016, the Governor activated the Michigan National Guard to assist the people of Flint.
+On January 14, 2016, the Governor asked President Barak Obama and the Department of Homeland Security, Federal Emergency Management Agency ("FEMA") to declare Flint a Major Disaster.
 On January 16, 2016, FEMA issued an emergency declaration to assist the people of Flint.